Olusegun Obasanjo: Early life

-Early military career
+Early military career (1958–1966)

 Military training: 1958–1959

 In March 1958, Obasanjo enlisted in the Nigerian Army.
 He saw it as an opportunity to continue his education while earning a salary; he did not immediately inform his family, fearing that his parents would object.
 It was at this time that the Nigerian Army was being transferred to the control of the Nigerian colonial government, in preparation for an anticipated full Nigerian independence, and there were attempts afoot to get more native Nigerians into the higher ranks of its military.

 He was then sent to a Regular Officers' Training School at Teshie in Ghana.
 When stationed abroad, he sent letters and presents to his fiancé in Nigeria.
-In September 1958 he was selected for six months of additional training at Mons Officer Cadet School in Aldershot, southern England.
+In September 1958, he was selected for six months of additional training at Mons Officer Cadet School in Aldershot, southern England.
 Obasanjo disliked it there, believing that it was a classist and racist institution, and found it difficult adjusting to the colder, wetter English weather.
 It reinforced his negative opinions of the British Empire and its right to rule over its colonised subjects.
 At Mons, he received a commission and a certificate in engineering.
 While Obasanjo was in England, his mother died.
 His father then died a year later.

-In 1959 Obasanjo returned to Nigeria.
+In 1959, Obasanjo returned to Nigeria.
 There, he was posted to Kaduna as an infantry subaltern with the Fifth Battalion.
 His time in Kaduna was the first time that Obasanjo lived in a Muslim-majority area.
 It was while he was there, in October 1960, that Nigeria became an independent country.

 Congo crisis: 1960–1961

 Shortly after, the Fifth Battalion were sent to the Congo as part of a United Nations peacekeeping force.
 There, the battalion were stationed in Kivu Province, with their headquarters at Bukavu.
-In the Congo, Obasanjo and others were responsible for protecting civilians, including Belgian settlers, against soldiers who had mutinied against Patrice Lumumba's government.
+In the Congo, Obasanjo and others were responsible for protecting civilians, including the ethnic Belgian minority, against soldiers who had mutinied against Patrice Lumumba's government.
 In February 1961, Obasanjo was captured by the mutineers while he was evacuating Roman Catholic missionaries from a station near Bukavu.
 The mutineers considered executing him but were ordered to release him.
 In May 1961, the Fifth Battalion left the Congo and returned to Nigeria.
 During the conflict, he had been appointed a temporary captain.
 He later noted that the time spent in the Congo strengthened the "Pan-African fervour" of his battalion.